 Here’s a list of my recent go-to shows, each offering a little something different.

 When the world was upset with the ending of Game of Thrones, Chad and I drowned our emotions by watching Barry, another HBO show.
 Starring Bill Hader (you might remember him from what I consider the golden age of SNL), Barry is a hit man who gets wrapped up in the Los Angeles theatre scene.
 It’s hilarious and so, so good.
 10/10 would recommend.

 This was a quick watch for us.
-The six-episode mini-series is on Amazon Prime, and follows an interesting premise: an angel and a demon living in modern times team up to stop the approaching Armageddon, after they both grow overly fond of life on Earth and humanity.
+The six-episode mini-series is on Amazon Prime, and follows an interesting premise: an angel and a demon living in modern times team up to stop the approaching Armageddon, after they both grow overly fond of life on Earth and its occupying humanity.
 Good and evil, heaven and hell are represented in the show, and it’s quirky, refreshing, a little weird, and a lot of good.
 The show is based on the book of the same name, by Terry Pratchett and Neil Gaiman.
 Check it out.